markmbaum/emf/README.md

 * a table of maximum field magnitudes at the right-of-way (ROW) edges of each cross-section
 * double-axis plots of both electric and magnetic fields
 * plots comparing the electric and magnetic fields of grouped cross sections over their entire domain
-* bar charts showing the fields of grouped cross sections at ROW edges.
+* bar charts showing the fields of grouped cross sections at ROW edges

 The `emf.fields.run()` function does all of that and only requires the path of an excel workbook of templates.
 Templates can also be loaded into `SectionBook`s for more targeted output using the `emf.fields.load_template()` function.
 Alternatively, cross section models can be built entirely in Python, as [this notebook](docs/fields-workflow-from-scratch.ipynb) demonstrates in an explicit manner.